Watson, Texans send Jaguars to 7th consecutive loss, 27-25

 RECORD-TYING KICK

-Jaguars kicker Josh Lambo tied a franchise record by making a 59-yard field goal at the end of the first half.
+Jaguars kicker Josh Lambo tied a franchise record by making a 59-yard field goal at the end of the first half and injured his hip at the end of the game.
 Lambo drilled a low, line drive between the uprights and celebrated wildly with teammates at midfield.

 Josh Scobee held the team record alone since 2010, when he hit a 59-yarder to beat Indianapolis in Jacksonville.